tinyobjloader/tinyobjloader/README.md

 [https://github.com/syoyo/tinyobjloader](https://github.com/syoyo/tinyobjloader)

-Tiny but powerful single file wavefront obj loader written in C++.
+Tiny but powerful single file wavefront obj loader written in C++03.
 No dependency except for C++ STL.
 It can parse over 10M polygons with moderate memory and time.

 `tinyobjloader` is good for embedding .obj loader to your (global illumination) renderer ;-)